fsoubes/FilterRank/doc/rank_filters2.md

 ## Overall quality comparison between imageJ and our algorithms
  For the median filter ..

- For the min_max filter we do obtain the same results than the imageJ functions, with a same kernel size even if the processing is different the output remains the same for any type of kernel or type of images.
+ For the min_max filter we do obtain the same results than the imageJ functions, with a same kernel size even if the processing is different the output remains almost the same for any type of kernel or type of images.

 For the variance filter we obtained the same results as presented in the previous part.
 Developing this script in ECMAScript 6 tends to gain in term of visibility comparing to the java plugin with nested loops and conditional statements.
 However it's not totally functional the _Getcoord_ function was not written in functional mainly because the iteration is starting and ending for various size depending on the padding.
 Moreover _padding_ function add extra rows for the upper and left part of the pixel-matrix.